In a NutshellHow much monthly rent you can afford boils down to your budget and expenses.

 1. Calculate your total income

-Add up all of your income from your job, side-hustles and any assistance you may receive (like alimony, child support, government subsidies).
+Add up all of your income from your job, side jobs and any assistance you may receive (like alimony, child support, government subsidies).

 2. Add up your expenses (not including rent/housing)

 This includes food, transportation, toiletries, entertainment, family trips, medicine, child care and other expenses.
 Put these expenses into categories, like “need-to-have” and “nice-to-have,” so that you know how much you’re spending where.

 This is a good opportunity to assess your spending and start spending more mindfully so that you can work toward your financial goals, like saving for a house or your retirement.

 3. Figure out how much you should save